phoenixsite/django-latch2/README.md

 latch-sdk-python is published under GNU General Public License 2.0.
 Rights belongs to ElevenPaths, more information and updated versionas at: https://github.com/ElevenPaths/latch-sdk-python

-# Author
+# Authors

-Originaly developed by Javier Olascoaga and RootedCON
+Originaly developed by Javier Olascoaga and [RootedCON](http://rootedcon.com/).